MalcolmMielle/Stalker/README.md

 You can find in this directory an UML of the Stalker so it's easy for you to use he interface to adapt it in your own code.

-Globally, the Stalker is ensemble of three class :
+Globally, the Stalker is ensemble of three *main* class :

 * Shape
 * Main